HadrienLouichon/Proj_Finland/README.md

 To sum up what you absolutely need to have in order to make it work : One or two devices, one to receive and one to transmit (can be the same if local transmission).
 They have to be on the same network or to use an online MQTT Broker.
 Mosquitto has to be running on the receiver's side (if local, on 127.0.0.X, port 1883 as default ; otherwise on 0.0.0.0, port 1883 as default).
 Both the receiver and the transmitter's algorithms need to have the IP adress and the port of the receiver in the MQTT parameters.

-## Final : Launch Raspberry - Ubuntu Computer with MLM Algorithm.
+## Launch Raspberry communication with Ubuntu Computer with MLM Algorithm

 For this, you'll need to have mosquitto installed and configured on the Computer that will have to update the MLM model.
 Check [Requirements](#requirements) if necessary.